clawpack/doc/doc/about.rst

 the solution of hyperbolic problems that are not in conservation form.

-See :ref:`wp_algorithms` for a brief description of the finite volume methods used in Clawpack.
+See :ref:`wp_algorithms` for a brief description of the finite volume methods used in Clawpack and :ref:`riemann` for a description of the subroutine(s) needed to specify the hyperbolic equation being solved.

-Adaptive mesh refinement is included, see :ref:`amrclaw`.
+Adaptive mesh refinement is included, see :ref:`amrclaw`,  and routines specialized to depth-averaged geophysical flows can be found in :ref:`geoclaw`.

+The :ref:`pyclaw` software provides a more pythonic interface and parallelism that scales to tens of thousands of cores.

+New users may wish to read :ref:`clawpack_packages` before starting.

 The "wave propagation" algorithms implemented in Clawpack are discribed in detail in the book *Finite Volume Methods for Hyperbolic Problems*